danvideo/presentations/drafts/latency.md

 * Redis Hash (limiting size can optimize memory)
 * Redis ordered sets - skip list
 * trie - autocomplete, Rails routes
+* Ruby Hash - doubling linked list, thats why they are ordered but also why slower than Python Dict.

 __All together__